Over 94% of our IB students scored level 6 or 7 in 2026.

 Example:

 Consider the concept of faith.
-How does it function as a Way of Knowing in religious contexts, and how does it compare to other Ways of Knowing like reason or sense perception?
+How does it function as a basis for knowing in religious contexts, and how does it compare with reason or sense perception?

 TOK Application: